Kristina01111000/Drws_site/README.md

 Put the wellness self check where?
 See if i can round the corners in the wellness self check Say something about saving it so they can compare
-Send him the finished version when he’s done
 For quizzes change the hotlink to say “Check out our patreon for more” Try to put the water paragraph on the second page, if not ask what i should do Make the paragraph a few paragraphs with the site link hot in the middle